Sir John de Gournay I (fl. c. 1240–1280)

 • Fought against the king at the Battle of Lewes, 1264 — and then went on Crusade.
 Sir John sided with Simon de Montfort's baronial reform movement against Henry III.
 He was present at both the Battle of Lewes (14 May 1264, where the barons captured the king) and the Battle of Evesham (4 August 1265, where de Montfort was killed and the rebellion crushed).
 In consequence, he forfeited the manor of South Wootton in Norfolk.
 But within a few years he had obtained a pardon and a royal writ of protection to accompany the future Edward I to the Holy Land in 1270 — one of history's more striking personal rehabilitations.
 5

 • The coat of arms: argent, a cross engrailed gules.
 An ancient roll of arms, apparently contemporary with Sir John, records his arms as "Argent, a cross engrailed gules" — silver field, red engrailed cross.
 This is the earliest documented attestation of the heraldic identity that all subsequent English Gurneys bore, and which Allen Gurney's lineage carries to the present day.
-DG proposed the Crusade as the probable moment of adoption, noting that several Norfolk families who accompanied Edward I to the Holy Land in 1270 adopted crosses as their arms.
+Daniel Gurney proposed the Crusade as the probable moment of adoption, noting that several Norfolk families who accompanied Edward I to the Holy Land in 1270 adopted crosses as their arms.
 6

 • Presented by a jury for refusing knighthood — twice.
 In 1257, a jury of Mitford hundred presented Sir John for not accepting a knight's summons when required by the crown.
 This was a known form of fiscal evasion: Henry III periodically compelled men of sufficient wealth to accept knighthood (with its expensive obligations) and fined those who refused.
 John eventually accepted; he appears as "knight" in subsequent records.
 7